Red Top, Minnesota

 Redtop (also spelled Red Top) is an unincorporated community in Idun Township, Aitkin County, Minnesota, United States.

-The community is located northeast of Isle, and southwest of McGrath.
+The community is northeast of Isle, and southwest of McGrath.

 History

 Disclaimer: Much of the information gathered and used in this article is from personal histories of past and a couple of current residents of Red Top.
 As time has passed, records have been lost and all that is left are stories.
 This information is as accurate as it can be considering its sources.

+Founding

-Red Top is a small former railroad community, founded in 1908.
+Red Top is a small former railroad community founded in 1908.
 It is located in Section 29 of Idun Township in southern Aitkin County, about 4 miles due east of Mille Lacs Lake.
 (Geographical location 46.176785,-93.395766) It celebrated its centennial on August 9, 2008 with over 50 people in attendance to the event.

 The Soo Line Railroad, through their Tri- State Land Company division, acquired the land it is on from Richard J. Lewis in May 1908.
 A team of company surveyors laid out the lots with tamarack stakes in the summer of 1908, making it the southernmost subdivision in Aitkin County.
 Only the four corners of the community were marked with iron stakes.
 The unincorporated community of Red Top officially came to exist on August 6, 1908, when the Aitkin County Board of Commissioners approved the plat and ordered it filed.
 On August 17, Tri-State held an uninspiring land sale in Minneapolis.
 Only three business lots and a few residential lots were sold.
 The Tri-State agent wisely concluded that clearing the land and building some roads would help future sales.